nwnxee/unified/Plugins/Diagnostics/README.md

 * Use after free
 * Double free

-To use, you must preload NWNX_Diagnostics.so along with NWNX_Core.so, like:
+To use, in addition to the environment variable, you must preload NWNX_Diagnostics.so along with NWNX_Core.so, like:

     LD_PRELOAD=/path/to/NWNX_Core.so:/path/to/NWNX_Diagnostics.so